Are There Really Flaws in Cell Phone Location Evidence?October 07, 2019 - by Larry Daniel, Spencer McInvaille, Eric Grabski

 2Sorensen, M. S. (2019, August 20).
 Flaws in Cellphone Evidence Prompt Review of 10,000 Verdicts in Denmark.
 Retrieved from https://www.nytimes.com/2019/08/20/world/europe/denmark-cellphone-data-courts.html.

 3Hoy, J. (2015).
 Forensic radio survey techniques for cell site analysis.
 Chichester: Wiley.

 Larry Daniel is an industry leader in computer forensics, cell phone forensics, cellular data analysis and plotting, and GPS forensics.
 He holds eight certifications, and has testified as an expert over fifty times in state and federal courts, and on numerous complex, and high-profile cases.
 He is the author of two books, Digital Forensics for Legal Professionals and Cell Phone Location Evidence for Legal Professionals.

 Spencer is a Digital Forensic Examiner specializing in cellular location analysis.
 He holds certifications and 200 hours of training in telecommunications and cell phone forensics, and has qualified and testified as an expert witness in the area of cellular location analysis in both state and federal courts.
 Prior to his career at Envista, Spencer worked in law enforcement as a Violent Crimes Investigator where he also performed cellular location analysis and mobile forensics.

-Eric is a Digital Forensic Analyst specializing in cellular location analysis.
+Eric is a Digital Forensic Examiner specializing in cellular location analysis.
 Prior to his career at Envista, Eric worked in law enforcement as a Special Agent where he conducted historical and live cellular location analysis to locate violent fugitives, as well as Endangered and Missing Persons and Missing Children.
 He has qualified and testified as an expert witness in the area of cellular location analysis and has over 160 hours of training.